 Many adults with untreated combination lip/tongue tie experience:

 At our clinic, our main priority is ensuring your child receives quick, safe and comfortable treatment.
-This is why we specialize in dental laser treatment.
-Using state of the art dental laser equipment, our experienced pediatric dentist is able to safely release your child’s tethered tissue.
+This is why we focus in dental laser treatment.
+Using a dental laser, our experienced dentist/pediatric dentist are able to safely release your child’s tethered tissue.

-Soft tissue dental laser treatment is an advanced technique used to release tethered oral tissue.
-This safe, effective and comfortable method uses light energy to “vaporize” the ties and release the lip and tongue, allowing your child to feed, grow and develop healthly.
+Soft tissue dental laser treatment is an advanced technique used to release tethered oral tissues.
+This safe, effective and comfortable method uses light energy to “vaporize” the ties and release the lip and tongue, allowing your child to feed, grow and develop healthy.